 Thank you for considering to apply for admission to Princeton University and your interest in engineering.

 We have many great things to say about Princeton Engineering as a launching place for your dreams and for making a positive difference in the world – and you can find a few succinct reasons why in our FAQ.
 Ordinarily, we would add that coming to see for yourself is even better than anything we could say here.
-We are saddened that the coronavirus pandemic currently does not allow us to accept visitors or offer tours.
-After the 2020-2021 school year, please check back to see when we are restarting our student-led tours of the engineering school and offering opportunities to sit in on classes.
-By then we also hope you can attend an Office of Admission information session and an Orange Key tour of the campus, in addition to taking our engineering tour.
+We are saddened that the coronavirus pandemic does not yet allow us to accept visitors or offer tours.
+We hope to restart tours in the 2021-2022 academic year.
+Please check back late-fall for further information.
+In the meantime, please email us with questions.